How Boro almost signed Aleksandar Mitrovic before his switch to Fulham

-How Middlesbrough almost signed ex-Newcastle United striker Aleksandar Mitrovic before Fulham switch
+How Middlesbrough nearly signed ex-Newcastle United frontman Aleksandar Mitrovic before Fulham switch

 Middlesbrough boss Jonathan Woodgate is well aware of the threat which Fulham’s Aleksandar Mitrovic will pose this weekend and remembers when Boro tried to sign the frontman from Newcastle.